acessibilidade/site/README.md

-# guia de acessibilidade - Work In Progress
+# site Todos por Acessibilidade (http://acessibilida.de) - Work In Progress
-Guia de Acessibilidade para o projeto Acessibilida.de
+Conteúdo do site